How a Pre-Existing Medical Condition Can Affect Your Application for Life Insurance

 What To Do If You Don’t Qualify for Traditional Life Insurance

-If you are not able to qualify for a traditional, medically underwritten life insurance policy, it does not mean that you will have to go without life insurance coverage altogether.
+It does not mean that you will have to go without life insurance coverage altogether if your application has been turned down.
 For those who have pre-existing medical conditions, a no medical exam or a guaranteed issue policy could still provide you with the insurance coverage that you need.

 In addition, because there is no medical underwriting required, these types of life insurance policies can often be approved and issued within a very short period of time – possibly even the very same day that you apply.